 Having restoration work performed on your property is a very stressful situation.
 The restorer should be able to answer any questions you have about the process without making you feel uncomfortable.
-It is important for you feel that you can communicate clearly with the contractor.
+It is important for you to feel that you can communicate clearly with the contractor.
 If the restoration contractor can easily explain what will be happening to restore your property, the greater the likelihood that you will be able to work well together during the restoration process.

 There is a very firm set of standards that we work to on every job to return structures to pre-loss condition.
 Improper restoration can severely damage structural materials and result in mold growth or other biohazards, causing serious illness or worse.
 The following rules should be given close consideration when thinking about choosing a restoration contractor.